Mayank-SDE/Insurance-Policy-Management-System/Learnings/React.md

   5. **Use Cases** : Particularly useful for managing state in large components or when the next state depends upon the previous one.

   6. **Predictable State Management** : Due to its structure, it leads to more predictable and maintainable state management.
+- Good project always separates the business logic and UI part.